fws-solutions/fws-cli/README.md

 - Output the version number:
     - `fws --version` or
     - `fws -V`.
+- Check for latest version:
+    - `fws latest-version` or
+    - `fws latest`.
 - Display help for commands:
     - `fws --help` or
     - `fws -h`.